As seen in

 Agree on the rules together

 Whether you have a set weekly list pinned to the fridge, or just want to add one-off tasks, agree together on what actions will earn Stars.
-With Extra Jobs, the Stars get added as soon as you tap approve, helping reinforce those positive behaviours.
+With one-off tasks, the Stars get added as soon as you tap approve, helping reinforce those positive behaviours.

 Using stars is a great kickstart to teaching your kids about earning and then using it to redeem a reward.
 If you aren’t ready to give money but want to reinforce positive behaviours, you can award stars and then let your kids make choices about what they want to do with it.
 That could be a trip to the ice cream shop or a pony riding lesson!
 The great thing is that you can set your own exchange rate.